SCALE-MS/scale-ms/docs/dataflow.rst

 Object Model
 ============

+The model is influenced by our ability to serialize and deserialize a directed acyclic dependency graph, and our ability to separate responsibilities for knowledge of implementation details in a highly extensible API.
+This document is not completely decoupled from discussion in :doc:`serialization`

 Note that the following discussion does not use "Type" and "Instance" in a way that necessarily maps to the data model or typing system of any particular programming language.
 If it helps you, consider that "XType" and "XInstance" may be facets